TexZK/hexrec/README.rst

 The most common file formats for hexadecimal record files are *Intel HEX* (.hex) and *Motorola S-record* (.srec).
-Other common formats for binary data exhange for embedded systems include the *Executable and Linkable Format* (.elf), hex dumps (by *hexdump* or *xxd*), and raw binary files (.bin).
+Other common formats for binary data exchange for embedded systems include the *Executable and Linkable Format* (.elf), hex dumps (by *hexdump* or *xxd*), and raw binary files (.bin).